-You can also use a document listed in category B or C that contains your current residential address, as long as you have not already used that document to satisfy category B or C.
+A document listed in category B or C containing your current residential address is an acceptable document for category D, as long as that document has not already been used to satisfy category B or C.

 Category B documents

-You can use a completed Secondary Identification Statutory Declaration (E41) form as Category B proof of identity when applying for a learnerís permit or photo card.
+You can use a completed Secondary Identification Statutory Declaration (E41) form as Category B proof of identity when applying for a learner’s permit or photo card.

 Your parent or legal guardian must attend and present their current primary and secondary identification for the Secondary Identification Statutory Declaration (E41) form to be accepted

 You can use the following documents as Category C proof of identity when applying for a learner’s permit or photo card: